-If you’re a regular traveller, whether for business or pleasure, it’s important that you don’t get stung whilst using your mobile device when you are abroad.
+If you’re a regular traveler, whether, for business or pleasure, it’s important that you don’t get stung whilst using your mobile device when you are abroad.
 You don’t want to return home to find that those important emails or Instagram selfies have left a large hole in your wallet.
-If you are a business traveller you may have to do a lot of explaining to accounts.
+If you are a business traveler you may have to do a lot of explaining to accounts.

 What are roaming charges?